Association for Financial Markets in Europe

 13 Jul 2017

-Their ask — AFME requests amendments to preserve broker-dealer flexibility and intra-group risk management.
+Message — AFME requests amendments to preserve broker-dealer flexibility and intra-group risk management.
 They argue the current drafting is too broad and could restrict firms from accessing liquidity for clients and managing risk internally.123

-How it helps them — This would preserve their ability to manage risk and maintain profitable intra-group arrangements.45
+Why — This would preserve their ability to manage risk and maintain profitable intra-group arrangements.45

-Who loses — Market transparency suffers as firms maintain ability to bypass trading venue requirements.6
+Impact — Market transparency suffers as firms maintain ability to bypass trading venue requirements.6

 Meeting with Elina Melngaile (Cabinet of Vice-President Valdis Dombrovskis), Jan Ceyssens (Cabinet of Vice-President Valdis Dombrovskis) and